 Dictionaries define happiness as a sense of joy or contentment.
 It refers to the feeling of pleasure and positivity or a state of well-being and pleasure.
 Happiness has a range of definitions, but it is often associated with fulfillment, life satisfaction, and positive emotions.
 It can refer to what you feel in the moment or what you feel about life in general.

 In psychology, there is a relatively new branch called “positive psychology” that centers on helping people lead happier and healthier lives.
 According to this, happiness is also known as SWB or subjective well-being.
 SWB is the scientific term for happiness and has three different elements or components.
-These include:

 - Life satisfaction – being content with life and career (income)